pretix/pretix-docs/docs/guides/seating.md

 In order to move the view around, hold the Ctrl key, click the layout, and move your mouse.

-In order to edit an element, click "Select rows or shapes" in the top bar.
+In order to edit an existing element, click "Select rows or shapes" in the top bar.
 If you want to select individual seats, click "Select seats" instead.
 Click the element.
 If you want to select multiple elements, hold the Shift key while clicking them.